Meet the Staff

 Alexa Johansen, M.A.

-First-Year Seminar and Special Projects Coordinator
+First-Year Experience and Special Projects Coordinator

 Alexa earned a B.A. in English, with a double emphasis in Literature and Creative Writing, from California State University, Long Beach, and completed an M.A. in English Literature from Loyola Marymount University.
 She has experience in collegiate instruction and academic advising.
 Her favorite part about working at APU is building relationships with students, equipping them with scholarly guidance, and witnessing their growth as sons and daughters of Christ.